mobizt/FirebaseClient/resources/docs/cloud_functions.md

 - `uid` - The user specified UID of async result (optional).

-23. ## 🔹  bool generateUploadURL(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, const String &functionId, GoogleCloudFunctions::UploadURLOptions options)
+23. ## 🔹  String generateUploadURL(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, const String &functionId, GoogleCloudFunctions::UploadURLOptions options)

 The Firebase project Id should be only the name without the firebaseio.com.